Is A Home Deposit Refundable?

 How can we help?

-When you buy a house, you need to pay a purchase price – this is usually divided into the deposit you’ve saved up, and the remaining balance.
-For sellers, the deposit is a sign of good faith that the buyer will comply with the requirements of the agreement.
-The deposit required can vary and is subject to mutual agreement between the buyer and the seller.
+When buying a house, you typically pay a purchase price that consists of a deposit and the remaining balance.
+The deposit serves as a sign of good faith, assuring the seller that the buyer will meet the agreement’s requirements.
+The amount of the deposit can vary and is agreed upon by both parties.

 If you no longer wish to buy a property, you may withdraw from purchasing once the contract of sale has been exchanged.
 This will typically be in the ‘cooling off period’, which is usually 5 business days in New South Wales.
 So is a house deposit refundable?
 Yes, but if you have signed the contract and paid a deposit, you will be subject to a forfeiture of normally 0.25% of your purchase price.
 The balance of the deposit will then be refunded to you.